IBM is Telling Remote Workers To Get Back in the Office Or Leave

 This is merely a soft layoff.
 Force people to quit by making their jobs insufferable.
 I'm sure they figure the older, more highly paid, employees will go first.

-Office space (Score:4, Interesting)
+Office space (Score:5, Interesting)

 I presume that they have since realised that there are, in fact, real benefits to having a full team in a single location.
 And now that they have sacked so many staff, they now have the free space to actually implement the most sensible and efficient (for the company, not the employees) way of getting the most out of their people.